 I made it to Maui.

-It was a little crazy trying entertaining two kids under 5 for a six hour flight.
+It was a little crazy trying to entertain two kids under 5 for a six-hour flight.
 The people that sat in front of us were not impressed.
 (Sorry.)

 We were on our way to Maui for my dad’s 70th birthday.